ARTEMUS

 1. Port Of Los Angeles, California

-• Annual Cargo Tonnage: Approximately 222 million metric tons.
+• Annual Cargo Tonnage: Around 223 million metric tons

-• Employment Impact: Supports 1.6 million jobs directly and indirectly.
+• Economic Impact: Supports approximately 1.6 million jobs nationwide

-2. Port Of New York And New Jersey
+2. Port Of New York & New Jersey

-The Port of New York and New Jersey is the largest port on the East Coast of the United States, serving as a key gateway for international trade between the U.S. and Europe, Asia, and Latin America.
+The Port of New York and New Jersey is the largest port on the East Coast of the United States and a major gateway for global trade.
+Located at the entrance of the Hudson River, the port connects international shipping routes with major markets across North America through strong rail and highway networks.

-• Annual Cargo Tonnage: Handles 74 million metric tons.
+• Annual Cargo Tonnage: Approximately 78 million metric tons

 3. Port Of Long Beach, California

-• Annual Cargo Tonnage: Handled 78.2 million metric tons.
+• Annual Cargo Tonnage: Approximately 78 million metric tons

 4. Port Of Savannah, Georgia